Tag Archives: low

 Low Key: A relatively bright key light so that there is contrast between the key lighting and the rest of the scene/shot.
 Overall the scene may be bright or dark, but it will have high contrast and shadow areas.
 Possibly the key light will be at a lower level so the low level key light will cast shadows across faces and objects to provide depth and modelling.

 So many descriptions of High Key and Low Key simply refer to the overall brightness of the scene, this is not correct.
-A High Key scene can be dim and a low key scene MUST contain areas of great brightness in order to have the contrast associated with low key.
+A low key scene MUST contain areas of great brightness in order to have the contrast associated with low key.
 All too often stating that the term High Key comes from the use of a bright key light over simplifies the situation to the point where it is no longer clear what is meant because to create nice looking Low Key you will will often need a bright key light.

 Please discuss in the comments.